oracle/python-cx_Oracle/doc/src/user_guide/sql_execution.rst

 ..
 [2] The timestamps returned are naive timestamps without any time zone
        information present.
 ..
 [3] These include all user-defined types such as VARRAY, NESTED TABLE, etc.

+..
+[4] If the JSON is an object, then a dict is returned.
+If it is an array,
+       then a list is returned.
+If it is a scalar value, then that particular scalar value is returned.

 .. _outputtypehandlers: